maskudo/nix/dotfiles/yazi/.config/yazi/plugins/bookmarks.yazi/README.md

 Furthermore, you can customize the notification messages with `notify.message`.
 For the `new` and `delete` messages, the `<key>` and `<folder>` keywords can be used, which will be replaced by the respective new/deleted bookmark's associated key and folder.

+### `custom_desc_input`

+When enabled, user can change description for new bookmark before it is saved.

+By default the custom description input is filled with path.